jameshu88/a1100K/README.md

 1.  **Connect Flipper Zero to Your Computer**

   Use a USB cable to connect your Flipper Zero device to your computer.

 2.  **Access the Flipper Zero Storage**

   Once connected, Flipper Zero should appear as a removable storage device on your computer.

 3.  **Navigate to the Sub-GHz Directory**

   Open the Flipper Zero storage and navigate to the subGHz folder.
 The drive letter may vary based on your system (e.g., F:\subGHz\).

 4.  **Copy the .sub Files**

   Transfer the generated .sub files from the flipper_zero directory to the subGHz folder on Flipper Zero.

 5.  **Safely Disconnect**

 Eject the Flipper Zero device to ensure all files are properly written before disconnecting.

+Hap

 ## Customization
 **Parameter Tweaking with Sliding Window**